From AM to PM, the fickle force of government is with you - KESQ

 Says a government order: That must and shall be so.

-Associated Press writers Amanda Seitz, Kevin Freking and Seth Borenstein contributed to this report.
+Associated Press writers Amanda Seitz, Kevin Freking and Seth Borenstein in Washington and AP Auto Writer Tom Krisher in Detroit contributed to this report.